Giro apo t'oneiro: Recording and production

 Vrisko To Logo Na Zo was Paparizou's first album to contain all new material since her debut album.
 She made the first announcement of the new album in an interview with Down Town Magazine in October 2009, and at that time three of the tracks on the album had been completed.
 She stated that she and her team had gathered a lot of material and that she was "very pleased" with the outcome thus far, announcing two of the collaborators: singer-songwriter Giorgos Sabanis and lyricist Giannis Doxas, who was also Paparizou's A&R; both musicians were on the previous album.
 Doxas was confirmed as the lyricist of the tracks "Girna Me Sto Htes" (Bring me back to yesterday) and "Thalassa" (Sea), while Sabanis was announced as the composer of all four confirmed tracks.

-Like the her album, Giro apo t'oneiro was recorded partially in Sweden, where she spent her winter holidays, and at her professional home studio in the suburb of Glyfada, near Athens.
+Like her album, Giro apo t'oneiro was recorded partially in Sweden, where she spent her winter holidays, and at her professional home studio in the suburb of Glyfada, near Athens.
 As she had first done with Vrisko To Logo Na Zo, Paparizou contributed musically to the album, having written the music to one of the songs.
 Paparizou's fiancé at the time and manager Toni Mavridis composed tracks for the album, as he had done for all of her solo albums, while Dimitris Kontopoulos' inclusion was described as a "surprise," being the first time he had worked with Paparizou since her debut album.
 Lyricists on the album included Niki Papatheohari who wrote the lyrics to the lead single "An Isouna Agapi", Eleanna Vrahali who had written the lyrics to "Porta Gia Ton Ourano" on the previous album, and Valia Kalantzi.
 Although Paparizou previously recorded "Papeles Mojados" (wet papers) with Spanish flamenco-electronic group Chambao for her fourth album, that track was re-recorded with vocals from Paparizou rather than an actual collaboration between the two artists, making "Thalassa" her first collaboration to be featured on an album during her solo career and second collaboration overall after "I Zileia Monaxia", a cover of "L'envie d'aimer" with TV presenter Nikos Aliagas, released on his album project Rendez-Vous (2007).
 In an interview with Proini Meleti (Πρωινή Μελέτη) on Star Channel after a promotional event by Dromos FM, Paparizou stated that the album was dedicated to her late father.
 She further stated that the album has a more mature feeling to it, as she has matured since her last album, while the producers of the album are DON-K once again.